 Options that can be specified within the script are:

-- -user: Name of the User trying to shutdown the Fiorano server.
+- -user: Name of the User trying to shutdown Fiorano server.

-- -passwd: Password of the User trying to shutdown the Fiorano server.
+- -passwd: Password of the User trying to shutdown Fiorano server.

 - -restart or –r: Restarts the Fiorano Server.

-- -ha: Used to shutdown both active and passive servers running in the HA mode.
+- -ha: Used to shutdown both active and passive servers running in HA.

-- -url: URL of the active Fiorano Enterprise Server to which the Peer Server is connected.
+- -url: URL of the active Fiorano Enterprise Server to which the Peer Server has connected.